davidtheobald8/landscapen/README.md

  + parameters to functions must be in proper order and dictionary format (using {}) is *not* supported.
  ## <a name="comp"></a> Composition functions
  ### lse.compositionFC(fc, propertyClass, propertyValue, propertyWeight)
  Summarizes an attribute (*propertyValue*) for features from a Feature Collection using a property (*propertyClass*) that contains nominal/class data.
 + *fc*: feature collection with polygons, ee.FeatureCollection()
 + *propertyClass*: name of the "class" property in *fc* to summarize on, ee.String()
-+ *propertyValue*: name of the "value" property in *fc* that describes the values to summarize, ee.String()
++ *propertyValue*: name of the "value" property in *fc* that describes the values to summarize.
+Must contain numerical values, ee.String()
-+ *propertyWeight*: name of the property in *fc* to calculate weighted statistics.
++ *propertyWeight*: name of the property in *fc* used to calculate weighted statistics.
 Defaults to the *propertyValue*.
-Needs to contain numerical values, ee.Number()
+Must contain numerical values, ee.String()
-+ returns: a feature collection with summarized statistics for each unique value in *propertyClass* for Export.table.toDrive, ee.FeatureCollection().
++ returns: a feature collection with summarized statistics for each unique value in *propertyClass* to Export.table.toDrive.

- Note: when quantifying a summary measure of patch size, it is recommended to use Weighted Mean Patch Size [Li and Archer 1997](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C6&q=weighted+mean+patch+size+li+and+archer&btnG=&oq=weight). (use the meanWeighted statistic)
+ Note: when quantifying a summary measure of patch size, it is recommended to use the "meanWeighted" statistic, which is known as Weighted Mean Patch Size ([Li and Archer 1997](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C6&q=weighted+mean+patch+size+li+and+archer&btnG=&oq=weight))
- Also, compositional statistics are also known as Patch Richness and Class Area Proportion [Leitao et al. (2006)](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C6&q=Measuring+Landscapes&btnG=)
+ Also, compositional statistics are also known as Patch Richness and Class Area Proportion [Leitao et al. (2006)](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C6&q=Measuring+Landscapes&btnG=).
  ### lse.compositionImage(image, resolution, region)

  Calculates the area of classes for an image (raster), assuming nominal/class image values.
- Also summarizes patches for each class.
+ These are also known as Class Area Proportion and Patch Richness ([Leitao et al. 2006](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C6&q=Measuring+Landscapes&btnG=)).
- These are also known as Class Area Proportion and Patch Richness [Leitao et al. (2006)](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C6&q=Measuring+Landscapes&btnG=)
+ Future plans to include summarizes of patches in each class.

 + *image*: image with integer values representing nominal values, type = ee.Image()
 + *resolution*: size of cells in meters used for sampling image, type ee.Number()